Food Nutrition Facts

 Look for high fiber, low sodium and low sugar content.
 This is helpful but is it the whole story?

 No!
 It makes sense that GMOs be labeled so we know whether or not we are buying genetically modified food.
+No long term studies have been done on the affects of eating genetically modified food over time.
+At least the consumer should be given a choice of whether or not we want to take our chances that these foods are truly harmless.
 This will not happen unless we demand it.

 And then there are some food nutrition facts that are often all over the media that are just plain wrong.